CMUATO/bikeathon/README.md

 As long as the donation button form accepts a Name field, making sure that field is censored is an appropriate measure (since bad actors could put vulgar language in the name field and someone else's email, making us send vulgar language to an innocent person).
 You will need to find a suitable list of censored words and put them into a file called `censored.txt` in the root directory, one word/phrase per line.

-## Event Time

-Quick maybe obvious note, make sure you update the start and end dates/times in `static/main.js` so that the timer on the site works properly.

 ## Local Testing

 Before deploying the application, you should test it locally to make sure everything works.
 First, clone this git repository to somewhere on your machine, install the requirements, create and fill `config.json` as well as `censored.txt`, run the `init_db` function from `init_db.py`, and then run `application.py`.
 Then open the url given in the console and make sure everything looks right.